mwangihub/mwangihub/README.md

 ### My focus
-As much as i like Django technology and how it intergrates well with React and React native, I am also currently learning AI and willing to participate any team with similar goals.
+As much as i like Django technology and how it intergrates well with React and React native, I am also currently learning AI and willing to participate in any team with similar goals.